 2024 Shanghai International Automotive Manufacturing Technology & Material Show (AMTS) embraces New Energy Pioneering Smart Technology and strives in a new journey of globalization

-SHANGHAI , April 27, 2024 /PRNewswire/ -- Shanghai International Automotive Manufacturing Technology & Material Show (AMTS) first held in 2004, is the world's largest automotive engineering technology trade fair.
+SHANGHAI, April 28, 2024 /PRNewswire/ -- Shanghai International Automotive Manufacturing Technology & Material Show (AMTS) first held in 2004, is the world's largest automotive engineering technology trade fair.
 Serving as a display platform for technology and products for 19 years, it is now a recognized event in the international automotive engineering industry.

 One-stop full chain of automotive and new energy industry